itsjeffreyy/auto_send_email_with_smtp/README.md

 # Auto Email Sender Project
 auto_send_email_with_smtp

 This project contains two Python scripts, `encrypt_sender_emailinfo.py` and `auto_send_email.py`, which are used to automate the process of sending emails.
+The email can use gmail.com or outlook.com (hotmail.com).

 ## Prerequisites